-- 1. Press 角 and select Setup and press OK. - 2.
-Select TV settings > Picture > Noise reduction.

-3. Press ► (right) and select Off, Minimum, Medium or Maximum.
+- 1. Press n and select Setup and press OK. - 2.
+Select TV settings > Picture > Noise reduction. - 3.
+Press ▶ (right) and select Off, Minimum, Medium or Maximum. - 4.
+Press , repeatedly if necessary, to close the menu.

 MPEG artefact reduction

 With MPEG artefact reduction, you can smoothen the digital transitions in the picture.
 MPEG artefacts are mostly visible as small blocks or jagged edges in images.